sylvainb/sync-my-calendars/README.rst

 Goals :

-    * Get events from Bluemind and Wunderlist and store them as ical calendar files.
+    * Get events from Bluemind and store them as ical calendar files.
-    * Send ical files to an FTP server or Dropbox.
+    * Send ical files to an FTP server.

 System requirements
 -------------------